jay-jpj/ML_and_DL_Projects/README.md

    - The deep learning model was trained, validated, and tested.
 Performance metrics such as accuracy, precision, recall, and F1-score were used to evaluate both machine learning and deep learning models.
    - Although the deep learning model was promising, the **Random Forest** classifier provided the best accuracy overall.

+## Conclusion
+The project concluded with the Random Forest model as the most accurate, achieving 98.79% accuracy in predicting Diabetes.

 # 2. Twitter Suicidal Ideation Detection Using Machine Learning and Deep Learning

 ## Objective